Program of Study

-Ling is now an Assistant Professor at Maastricht University.
+Ling is now an Assistant Professor of Economics at Maastricht University.

 Anna Tompsett: (2014) Anna graduated with a first class M.Eng. in Civil and Environmental Engineering from Imperial College London and the Universidad Politecnica de Madrid in 2004, and completed an MPhil in Engineering for Sustainable Development at the University of Cambridge in 2007.